akash-roy-123/Atlas/README.md

 - mkcert introduced to create a locally trusted Certificate Authority
 - TLS secret replaced with mkcert-generated certificate
 - cert-manager issuance disabled for Argo CD to avoid conflict

+The PEM files generated during this step are intentionally kept outside the repo (for example in `~/.config/argocd/certs/`).
+They exist to establish local trust during development and demonstrate how platform teams solve HTTPS trust issues without weakening security.
+In production environments, certificates would be issued by a centralized, trusted certificate authority.

 ---